-Led by Prof Steven Thng in collaboration with Prof Malini Olivo, SHMC offers a range of technical capabilities tailored to skin imaging and structural, functional, and biochemical analysis, thus providing valuable information on individual differences in skin health, stress responses, and therapeutic efficacy.
+Led by Prof Steven Thng in collaboration with Prof Malini Olivo, SHMC offers a range of technical capabilities tailored to skin imaging, structural, functional, and biochemical analyses, thus providing valuable information on individual differences in skin health, stress responses, and therapeutic efficacy.

-In addition to skin imaging development, SHMC is also the clinical trial centre novel skin therapeutics, conducting the full range for clinical trials from early Phase 1 trials all the way to consumer care trials.
-At present, it is housed in the P. H Feng Research Centre, a fully-equipped clinical research ward located in Tan Tock Seng Hospital.
+In addition to skin imaging development, SHMC is also the clinical trial centre for novel skin therapeutics.
+We conduct a full range of clinical trials, ranging all the way from early Phase 1 to consumer care.
+At present, our facility is housed in the P. H Feng Research Centre, a fully-equipped clinical research ward located in Tan Tock Seng Hospital.

 The Skin Health Monitoring Platform uses cutting-edge technology including:

 Confocal Raman Spectroscopy which collects information on biochemical components within the skin.
 Uniquely, the team has engineered a handheld probe that allows for flexible imaging at various areas on the body.